-Apply silicone grease to the styrene sleeve, and fit three of the 2-007 O-rings onto the greased sleeve.
+Apply silicone grease to the styrene sleeve, and fit the three O-rings onto the greased sleeve.
 The sleeve should protrude slightly beyond the third ring as shown here; if it doesn’t, you will need to remove it and cut a slightly longer piece.

 With the X-acto knife, carefully cut around the circumference of the sleeve.
 Use the thickness of the O-rings as your guide so that the end of the tube, after it is cut, will be just even with the thickest part of the O-rings.

 Cut one end off a cotton swab and use the cut end of the stick to apply a small amount of silicone grease inside the filler’s cylinder, staying at least 1/4" away from the open end.
 Insert the piston shaft’s long end into the cylinder and start it through the hole in the back.
 Push the O-rings into the opening using the brass tubing.
 Seat the piston all the way at the back end, and check to see that it seals.
 One way to check is to apply your mouth to the open end of the cylinder, suck a little air out, and plug the cylinder with your tongue before releasing suction.
 If the cylinder remains stuck to your tongue, you have a good seal.